Modern marketers are quickly learning to love marketing automation. The proof is in the numbers.

 If your chosen program allows these tools to be integrated into the program, do it.
-It’s much more efficient to have all (or most) of your marketing tools in a single platform.
-Even the time saved going from one site to the next to set things up can end up being a lot in the long-term.
+It’s much more efficient to have all (or most) of your marketing tools on a single platform.
+Even the time saved going from one site to the next to set things up can be a lot in the long term.

 Remember to Add Your Email Contacts

-When you’re setting up your marketing automation program, be sure to add all your email contacts.
-This may sound obvious, but the step can sometimes be overlooked among what seem to be “more important things.”
+When setting up your marketing automation program, be sure to add all your email contacts.
+The step can sometimes be overlooked among what seem to be “more important things.”

 Without your email contacts logged into the system, however, you’re reaping very few potential benefits.
 Marketing automation is focused heavily on contact with your customers.
 That contact can only occur if the software has a customer’s information.

 Email marketing was one of the first places automation was prominently used.
 It’s still one of the sectors where most companies are using automation in some form.
 There’s a good reason for this.